docker/docs/tutorial-sandbox.md

 - Use UCP to deploy your edited image to a node

-## Set --insecure registry or set up DTR trust and login
+## Step 1: Set --insecure registry or set up DTR trust and login

-Next, we'll set up a security exception that allows a specific Docker-machine to push images to DTR even though the DTR instance has a self-signed certificate.
+Next, we'll set up a security exception that allows a the Docker-machine hosts used in your UCP cluster to push images to and pull images from DTR even though the DTR instance has a self-signed certificate.
 For a production deployment, you would [set up certificate trust](https://docs.docker.com/ucp/configuration/dtr-integration/) between UCP and DTR, and [between DTR and your Docker Engine](https://docs.docker.com/docker-trusted-registry/repos-and-images/), but for our sandbox deployment we can skip this.

 > **Warning**: These steps produce an insecure DTR connection.
 Do not use these configuration steps for a production deployment.

-To allow your shell to connect to DTR despite it having a self-signed certificate, we'll specify that there is one insecure registry that we'll allow the Docker instance on `node1` (the UCP node) to connect to.
-We'll add this exception by editing the configuration file where docker-machine stores `node1`'s configuration details.
+To allow the Docker Engine to connect to DTR despite it having a self-signed certificate, we'll specify that there is one insecure registry that we'll allow the Engine instance to connect to.
+We'll add this exception by editing the configuration file where docker-machine stores the host's configuration details.

 1. Edit the file found at `~/.docker/machine/machines/node1/config.json` using your preferred text editor.